 The very reason we resort to a firm, rather than the market, is to build consensus and morale, not to forecast the truth.

 Consensus I’ll buy, as shorthand for lower in-firm transaction costs.
 Morale?
-He’s got to be kidding (note that the only instance of “morale” in the Wikipedia article on is immediately followed by “-damaging”).
+He’s got to be kidding (note that the only instance of “morale” in the Wikipedia article on theory of the firm is immediately followed by “-damaging”).

 Cowen continues: